 The location fee needs to be paid to reserve a date.
 We do not ask for a minimum guest count or a guaranteed menu to reserve an event date and time.
-Half of the remaining estimated balance is due sixty days prior to the event.
+Additional deposits are due at six months and ninety days prior to the event date.
 The final payment, final menu decisions, and the guaranteed guest count are due 14 days prior to the event.

 What is the cancellation policy?

 In the unlikely event you should decide to cancel your event at any time after payment of deposit, liquidation damages on estimated revenue will apply.
 Damages are based on a sliding scale and listed on the contract.
 All deposits are nonrefundable.

 Can I add extra time to my event?